-Responsibilities of the Police and Crime Commissioner, PCC Chief Finance Officer, the Chief Constable and Chief Constable's Chief Finance Officer
+Responsibilities of the Police and Crime Commissioner, the Chief Constable and the Joint Chief Finance Officer

 - To ensure that for the purposes of their work the external auditors are given the access to that which they are statutorily entitled in relation to premises, assets, records, documents, correspondence, control systems and personnel, subject to appropriate security clearance. - To respond to draft action plans and to ensure that agreed recommendations are implemented in a timely manner and achieve outcomes as expected. - To receive and agree the annual audit letter and governance report